Help Birds Build Their Nests

 Birds are naturally observant, but it doesn't hurt to bundle up some tree and plant debris and leave it in nooks in your yard.
-Place materials that might blow around in small baskets, or fill suet cages or mesh bags with materials and hang them on a branch.
-Try pressing materials into tree bark crevices and draping yarn or string over branches, fence posts, or deck railings.
+Place materials that might blow around in small baskets, or fill suet cages with natural materials and hang them on a branch.

 Make a safe haven